samhitha19wh1a12a5/2---IT-B-LABS/DS LAB/experiment5/README.md

 5. So, after entering the elements (that are already sorted), it prints &amp; quot;The elements are already sorted.&amp; quot;

-ii) Bubble sorting of sorted array
+ii) Bubble sorting of unsorted array.

 Procedure of obtaining output:

 1. Read elements of the array and number of the array elements.